-This use of technology has become a significant component of many safeguarding issues including, amongst others, child exploitation, radicalisation and sexual predation.
+This use of technology has become a significant component of many safeguarding issues including, amongst others, child exploitation, sharing of 'nudes' and sexting, and sexual predation.
 It is essential that children are safeguarded from potentially harmful and inappropriate online material.